Cation mono- and co-doped anatase TiO$_2$ nanotubes: An {\em ab initio} investigation of electronic and optical properties: Introduction

 \section{Introduction}

 Titanium dioxide (TiO$_{2}$), also known as titania, has been widely studied as a promising material for many applications because of its low production cost, chemical stability, and non-toxicity \cite{TT,CC,FS}.
-Titania is useful for, in particular, solar cells \cite{AM}, batteries \cite{DD}, photochemical \cite{TU} and photocatalytic \cite{LY} applications, gas sensing \cite{JZ}, and hydrogen storage \cite{MR,MG,OK}.
+Titania is useful for, in particular, solar cells \cite{AM}, batteries \cite{DD}, photochemical \cite{TU} and photocatalytic \cite{LY} applications, gas sensing \cite{JZ}, and hydrogen storage \cite{MR,Gratzel2001,OK}.
 However, TiO$_{2}$ can only be activated by ultraviolet light due to its large band gap ($3.0$ eV for the rutile, and $3.2$ eV for the anatase phase).
-Therefore, engineering the band gap \cite{note1,VN1984,Capasso1987} of titania in order to increase its photosensitivity for visible light is a major target in photocatalyst studies.
+Therefore, engineering the band gap\footnote{The term ``band gap engineering'', introduced more than 30 years ago, generally refers to all attempts at modifying the band gap, e.g., by heterostructuring, combining suitable materials, and doping.} \cite{VN1984,Capasso1987} of titania in order to increase its photosensitivity for visible light is a major target in photocatalyst studies.

 In recent years, various low-dimensional TiO$_{2}$ nanostructures have been prepared, such as thin films \cite{YQ}, nanoparticles \cite{DV,JBi}, nanowires \cite{BLiu,YJH}, and nanotubes \cite{PH,SPA}.
 TiO$_{2}$ nanotube (TNT) arrays are most interesting for applications due to their large internal surface and highly ordered geometry \cite{GK1,GK2,MA}.
-The structural properties, stability and electronic structure of different TNT structures (anatase and lepidocrocite) have been discussed, e.g., in Ref.~\onlinecite{ANE}.
+The structural properties, stability and electronic structure of different TNT structures (anatase and lepidocrocite) have been discussed, e.g., in \cite{ANE}.
 All anatase nanotubes are semiconductors with direct band gaps while the lepidocrocite nanotubes are semiconductors with indirect gaps.
 In addition, anatase nanotubes were found to be most stable; their stability increases with increasing diameter \cite{AMF1,DSz,RAE}.
-The rolling of an anatase (101) sheet along the [$101$] and [$010$] directions has been used to build ($n$, $0$) and ($0$, $n$) TNTs, respectively \cite{AVB}.
-The experimental results show that the predominant peaks of anatase and rutile nanotubes are (101) and (110) \cite{Varghese2003,Cesano2008}.
-Recently, several mono- and co-doped TNTs have been synthesized, e.g., C \cite{Wang2018}, P \cite{Qin2017}, Co \cite{Yang2018}, Si \cite{Dong2018}, and Sn \cite{Li2016} mono-doped, as well as (C/N, F) co-doped \cite{Chatzitakis2017} TNTs.
-On the other hand, doped TNTs have been studied theoretically only occasionally, e.g., N and B doping \cite{DJM}, C, N, S, and Fe doping \cite{Piskunov2015}, (N, S) co-doping \cite{Chesnokov2017}, and nonmetal and halogen doping \cite{MMF2017}.
+The rolling of an anatase (101) sheet along the [$101$] and [$010$] directions has been used to build ($n$,0) and (0,$n$) TNTs, respectively \cite{AVB}. {Further details of the geometrical properties of TNTs, in particular, about the folding procedure and the anatase layer basic translation vectors, can be found in Refs.~\onlinecite{ANE,AMF1,DSz,RAE,AVB}}.